Moerā Neighbourhood Hub and Reserve

 Designs for the new building are being developed based on feedback from the Moerā community and their desire for a building that is flexible, inclusive and welcoming while also connecting to the surrounding community facilities.
 Having collated these needs via consultation, a new building which offers longevity, resilience and a flexible, larger, open plan design is more sustainable cost-effective option than renovating the existing building.

-There is also consideration to refresh the wider Moerā Reserve where the hub sits, including the public toilets.
+The wider Moerā Reserve where the hub sits is also being refreshed, including the public toilets.

 While the transition is underway, services including the library and public computers will continue to be provided at a temporary location in the area.